nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Create_Popup](images/userGuide/Create_2.png "Create Popup")
 2. A popup window appear, as shown in the screenshot above.
 Fill in all the blanks namely: Medical Condition, Doctor Name, and Duration (Number of days) and click **Generate MC**.
 Now, you have successfully generated a MC.
-3. When using the button method to make an appointment, it is required to input the patient's medical condition, and the maximum allowed number of characters for this field is 200.
+3. When using the button method to make an appointment, it is required to input the patient's medical condition, and the maximum allowed number of characters for this blank is 200.
 4. When using the button method to specify the doctor's name for an appointment, the maximum allowed number of characters is 25.

 ### View the Medical File of a patient: `view`